urbanwildlifeinstitute/UWIN_tutorials/tutorials/github/github_tutorial.md

 file.edit("./R/simulate_data.R")
 ```

-If you already know about relative pathing (i.e., the `.` in the filepath above), feel free to skip past the next couple of paragraphs enclosed in some header lines.
+If you already know about relative pathing (i.e., the `.` in the filepath above), feel free to skip past the next two paragraphs enclosed in some header lines.
 Otherwise, read on!

 ---

+*A brief note on relative file paths and reproducible workflows*

 The dot notation in the filepath above  represents 'from my current working directory.'
 What does that mean?
 In R, your working directory represents the location on your computer that R
 uses to read and write files.
 If you want to check what your working